ParRes/Kernels/README.md

 These programs should not be used as benchmarks.
 They are operations to explore features of a hardware platform, but they do not define fixed problems that can be used to rank systems.
-Furthermore they have not been optimimzed for the features of any particular system.
+Furthermore they have not been optimized for the features of any particular system.

 # Build Instructions